 In respect of international children law, Baldip is a specialist on international relocation, child abduction and forced marriages.

-Baldip heads the Chambers' immigration law team.
-Baldip has a well established practice in immigration law, he represents clients at all levels of court and was instructed on the advocates panel in the Court of Justice of the European Union.
+Baldip has a well established practice in immigration law, he represents clients at all levels up to the Court of Appeal.
 He also has a strong Judicial Review practice.

 Baldip enjoys the fast pace that immigration and public law work has to offer and has successfully represented clients with respect to emergency injunctive relief to stop removal via High Court applications.
 He has developed a specialty niche in making urgent applications out of hours when essential to prevent injustice.